-- Unit of General Local Government (Municipal Governments); - NGO (501(c)(3)) or Not for Profit Entities, for example: - Faith-Based or Community Based Organizations - Conservation or Natural Resource Organizations - Public Schools and or Institutions of Higher Learning; - Other community-based governmental entities, for example: - Public Housing Authorities and/or Public Health Facilities
+- Unit of General Local Government (Municipal Governments); - NGO (501(c)(3)) or Not for Profit Entities, for example: - o Faith-Based or Community Based Organizations - Conservation or Natural Resource Organizations - Public Schools or Institutions of Higher Learning; - Other community-based governmental entities, for example: - Public Housing Authorities and/or Public Health Facilities; - Public Institutions of Higher Learning (Universities); - Government entities designated to educate, assist, manage and/or operate facilities that provide services to citizens before, during and/or after disaster events will be eligible to request funds as a subrecipient to implement CRC project(s); - A regional consortium of any of the above.

-5.3 Additional Eligibility Criteria for Non-Municipal Governments
+5.2.1 Additional Eligibility Criteria for Non-Municipal Governments

-To ensure that coordination of projects occurs, entities that are not units of government will need to work in partnership and have the support of the local governing body, primarily the municipal government, to submit projects for funding Round One (1) and Round Two (2) of the Program.
-Coordination with the municipal government is required from these entities to submit projects for consideration.
-In the event that a project by one of these entities is advanced and provided funding, PRDOH may decide to enter into a direct legal relationship with the proposing entity for a streamlined and more efficient implementation and compliance process.
-PRDOH will work in consultation with the municipal government in structuring that direct legal relationship.
+To ensure that coordination of projects occurs, entities that are not units of government will need to work in partnership and have the support of the local governing body, primarily the participating municipal government, to submit projects for funding in the Municipal Recovery Rounds of the Program.
+In the event that a project by one of these entities is advanced and provided funding, PRDOH may decide to enter into a direct legal relationship through a Subrecipient Agreement with the sponsoring entity for a streamlined and more efficient implementation and compliance process.
+PRDOH will work in consultation with the municipal government in structuring that direct legal relationship with particular consideration given to ownership, operation, maintenance, and title of the project.

-5.4 Additional Eligibility Criteria
+5.2.2 Additional Eligibility Criteria